cheanlee0321/StockAnalyzer/README.md

 For more usage example: https://youtu.be/ZAAuGEVJsH8

-APIkey in main.py is empty, put your API key into APIkey as a string to launch the script.
+APIkey in Main.py is empty, put your API key into APIkey as a string to launch the script.

 grep_data_from_FMP():
 Requesting data from API then save it in csv format.
 Run this function whenever you need update stock financial data.

-csv_to_dictionary(): convert csv to list of dictionary.
+csv_to_dictionary(): Convert csv to list of dictionary.

-Run main.py to get selected data for DCF modeling.
+Run Main.py to get selected data for DCF modeling.

 # DCF Modeling
 DCF_Modeling.xlsx is for DCF model calculation